David S. Mann: Other ventures

 Mann joined the Ohio State Bar Association in 1968.
 From 1995 to 2001, he taught at the University of Cincinnati College of Law.
 In 1997, Mann and his son Michael founded their own law firm, Mann & Mann.
 The firm primarily handles tax law and employment discrimination cases.

 Mann has served on the boards of numerous charitable organizations, including the Make-A-Wish Foundation and the Freestore Foodbank.

 Personal life

-Mann lives in Clifton with his wife, Betsy.
+Mann lives in the Clifton neighborhood of Cincinnati with his wife Betsy, whom he married in 1963.
 They have three children.
 Mann is a Methodist.